Hellrespawn/pfetch/README.md

 # Valid: int
 PF_ALIGN=""

 # Which ascii art to use.
+If referring to an existing file, it will use the contents.
 # Default: unset (auto)
 # Valid: string
 PF_ASCII="openbsd"